 Toto IV by Toto (1982)

 It should come as no surprise that a band made up of session musicians would be capable of creating a great sound.
-In 1982, though, Toto were struggling to replicate the commercial success of their debut album and increasingly under fire from cynical critics who mocked them for seeming sterile and pre-fabricated.
+In 1982, though, Toto were struggling to replicate the commercial success of their debut album and were increasingly under fire from cynical critics who mocked them for seeming sterile and pre-fabricated.

 Instead of trying to chase acclaim, the band dug their heels in, bringing in even more studio musicians to create a polished, multi-layered record that gave them two of their most successful singles – Rosanna and Africa – and garnered six Grammys, including Producer of the Year for the band.